DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

     This indicates that you are in an active conda env, which you will need to build ISIS.*

-???
-Note "For internal developers"

-    When developing internally, it is *recommended* when you start working with cmake and anaconda that you use the shared anaconda environments in `/usgs/cpkgs/`.
-These anaconda environments have the isis3 dependencies installed that are needed for development.
-This makes setup simple and can make sharing builds easier.
-    You will need to modify your `~/.bashrc` as follows:

-    (Linux)
-    ```bash
-    echo -e "\n# Adding shared /usgs/cpkgs/ anaconda3 environment" >> ~/.bashrc
-    echo 'source /usgs/cpkgs/anaconda3_linux/etc/profile.d/conda.sh' >> ~/.bashrc
-    ```

-    (macOS)
-    ```bash
-    echo -e "\n# Adding shared /usgs/cpkgs/ anaconda3 environment" >> ~/.bashrc
-    echo 'source /usgs/cpkgs/anaconda3_macOS/etc/profile.d/conda.sh' >> ~/.bashrc
-    ```

-    You will then need to `source ~/.bashrc` or open a new `bash` terminal to get the anaconda3 binaries added to your path.

-    To activate the isis3 environment and start developing, you can run:
-    ```bash
-    source activate isis3
-    ```

-    You can continue to the [Building ISIS3](#building-isis3) section.

 ## Building ISIS3

 ### 1. Create a `build` directory